junxit/us-congress-bills-113/metadata.md

 - 2013-10-29 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6870)
 - 2013-10-29 — The previous question was ordered on the amendment (A002) pursuant to the rule. (consideration: CR H6869)
 - 2013-10-29 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of the George Miller amendment, which was debated earlier and on which further proceedings had been postponed.
+- 2013-10-30 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.